Admission requirements for each RDC program can be found by viewing individual program webpages.

 Note: This grade comparison does not represent grade conversions made by RDC instructors when grades are assigned.
-It is a statement of competence equivalency between Academic Upgrading Program and Alberta Education courses and is used for admission purposes only.
+It is a statement of competence equivalency between the Academic Upgrading program and Alberta Education courses, and is used for admission purposes only.

 |100 - 90||4.00||A, A+|

 If you are from another province or country, you must have courses comparable to those of Alberta applicants.
-Contact the Office of the Registrar for information on specific requirements.
+Contact the Office of the Registrar for more detailed information on specific admission requirements.